Travels with V

-We realize quickly that we won’t find much of interest here. – All the hippies died, says a lady who sells dresses.
+We quickly realize that we won’t find much of interest here. – All the hippies died, says a lady who sells dresses.
 When V tries on one of her flowery creations, I say: – You look like fruit salad.
 The lady has a good laugh.

-In one of th churches, called “Bom Jesus”, a saint is buried in a glass sided coffin.
+In one of these churches, called “Bom Jesus”, a saint is buried in a glass sided coffin.
 It’s the corpse of Francis Xavier, revered here in India for his missionary work.
 Every 10th year they take out the coffin and cary it around town in a parade.

 But Xavier was really an abominable person, one of the founders of the Jesuit order, and he was sent to Goa to carry out a campaign.
 Many jews that had fled the Iberian peninsula when the moors were driven out had taken refuge in India.
 They fled because they wouldn’t convert to Christianity, and Xavier was ordered to track them down, arrest them, torture them and burn them at the stake.
 If they converted the were strangled before they were burnt, as an “act of mercy”.

 But as time went on the Inquisition that Xavier brought to India hit everyone, Hindu, Buddhist and Muslim alike.
 Tens of thousands ended up in the administrations torture chambers.
 What the Portuguese and their “saint” Xavier did is just as brutal as what IS did in Syria in our time.